PlumeCat/tack/README.md

-# TACK
+# Tack

-A small scripting language for games and lightweight embedding
+A fast lightweight scripting language for games and embedding

 ```rust
 fn quicksort(arr) {